 - Trainings and information on innovative practices for competitive advantage

 These are just a few categories of sensitive information that need to be protected.
-A professional online video platform should provide a variety of tools for securing video in their network.
+A professional enterprise video platform should provide a variety of tools for securing video in their network.
 These tools can include the following:

 Restricting access to video content is possible in a variety of ways.
 One of the most basic is password protection.
 This feature only allows users who enter a specific password or passphrase to access a given video recording or live stream.